colabottles/toddl/posts/conferences-and-alcohol.md

 ### What is this all about

 I wish events would have something alcohol-free.
-I have spokent o a few organizers, they have been very gracious and open to discussing that.
+I have spoken to a few organizers, they have been very gracious and open to discussing that.
 I have been to a couple conferences where they had an option for me, which I appreciate.
 I have been approached by a couple organizers who wanted to discuss how they could help me enjoy the event without the booze.
 Something I am grateful for and very thankful for.

 I want a bottled water, but I don't have a ticket.
 The bartender says I need a ticket.
 For a water.
 That's not inclusive or accessible.
 I'm not asking for a free water, I'll gladly pay you for it and tip you a couple bucks.
 But if I need a ticket for a water, that's pretty lousy in the rules department.